-It seems as through its everyone’s dream to own property these days, whether it be for security of accommodation or just for investment purposes.
+It seems as though it’s everyone’s dream to own property these days, whether it be for the security of accommodation or just for investment purposes.
 All my peers seem to think that it is an easy “get rich quick” debacle once you have a few thousand pounds saved.
-All these hopes and dreams are centered around London, the city of opportunity.
+All these hopes and dreams are centred around London, the city of opportunity.
 Why not?
 London is an amazing place full of elite properties.
 It seems that we all want the same thing, right?
-However, the fundamental price determination principal of supply and demand is the reason why this dream of owning a house in London threatens to remain just that… A dream.
+However, the fundamental price determination principle of supply and demand is the reason why this dream of owning a house in London threatens to remain just that… A dream.
 Here are my thoughts on the situation.

 When you take all of this into consideration, you can begin to understand some of the reasons for London being so expensive.
 People being priced out of London even creates a ripple effect on the prices of the outskirts and the southern regions of England, because of the displacement of millennials.
 If it is property investment you are looking for, perhaps it would be smarter to look towards the midlands and northern regions of the UK.
 In my opinion, the bigger picture of the UK market is not properly represented because of the bubble in London.
 Regional housing markets paint a better picture for millennials as the affordability there is more attractive.
 The image below shows the most affordable cities (green) compared to the least affordable (red) the numbers show how much more than the